CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 Cost Per Action vs Cost Per Sale: Final Words

-When it comes to choosing between CPA vs CPS, ultimately, it’s really up to you.
+When it comes to choosing the right payment model, it’s really up to you.

-As you can see they both have their own pros and cons, this article was more about giving you the definition of CPS vs CPA and not choose one for you.
+As you can see, they both have their own pros and cons.
+This article was more about explaining cost per action vs. cost per sale, not about choosing one for you.

 Why?

-Simple translation: Go suck, and after you suck for a while you will realize what works for you and what doesn’t.
-What offers you like to promote and in what niches.
-What affiliate payout model and what affiliate network, etc.
+Simple translation: Fail, and after you fail for a while, you will realize what works for you and what doesn’t.
+Which offers do you like to promote, and in which niches?
+What affiliate payout model and what affiliate network, etc?

-The faster you gather up some of these failures, the faster you will improve as a marketer but this can also be applied in life as well.
+The faster you gather up some of these failures, the faster you will improve as a marketer.
+You can apply this in life as well.

-Nobody is talking about failing in marketing everyone is saying how great it is, but no, you need to know that there will be setbacks, just don’t focus on them and move on.
+Nobody is talking about failing in marketing; everyone is saying how great it is.
+But no, you need to know that there will be setbacks; don’t focus on them and move on.

-It’s the same shit in life too, you have to fail a lot to become better.
-Most of the self-made millionaires and billionaires have fucked up a lot before they made it.
+It’s the same in life, too; you have to fail a lot to become better.
+Most of the self-made millionaires and billionaires have messed up a lot before they made it.

-Try both CPA and CPS offers, you have nothing to lose anyway (especially if you fail fast).
+So, try both CPA and CPS offers; you have nothing to lose anyway (especially if you fail fast).

 But do it smartly.

-Start a blog in a niche, add some content, get some traffic, and then try monetizing it with either CPS or CPA offers and see which ones are better.
+Start a blog in a niche, add content, and drive traffic.
+Then try monetizing it with either CPS or CPA offers and see which performs better.

-If you want to try your hands at paid traffic, here are 16 cheap ad networks to try.
+If you want to try your hand at paid traffic, these 16 cheap ad networks should help you.

-Are you an advertiser instead of an affiliate marketer and don’t know what payment model to choose for your products or service?
+Are you an advertiser and don’t know what payment model to choose for your products or services?

-Look at your business first, and decide after that.
-If you’re a lawyer you’re obviously going to want leads, so pay affiliates with the CPA (cost per action) also known as CPL (cost per lead) model.
+Look at your business first, then decide.
+If you’re a lawyer, you’re obviously going to want leads.
+So pay affiliates using the CPA (cost per action) model, also known as CPL (cost per lead).

-If you’re selling an actual product like a toy or supplement, then pay your affiliates with the CPS (cost per sale) option.
+If you’re selling an actual product, like a toy or supplement, pay your affiliates using the CPS (cost per sale) option.

 Share: